wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 ### Research value

 This application takes the advantage of a classic traingle counding problem to solve a more complex statistics problem.
 Instead of directly using the existing solution, it's solved from a different angle.
 Instead of counting the total number of triangles in the graph, we count triangles from each node's respective.

+From this app, we find the flexibility our Gunrock's intersection operation.
+And it could be potentially used in other graph analytics research such as community detection, etc.